binkley/kotlin-rational/README.md

 ### Factory constructor

-Rather than provide a public constructor, always use the `over` infix operator (or `BigRational.new` factory method.
+Rather than provide a public constructor, always use the `over` infix operator (or `valueOf` factory method.
 This maintains invariants such as "lowest terms" (numerator and denominator are coprime), sign handling, and reuse of special constant objects.

 ### Special case handling _vs_ sealed class

-This code uses special case handling for `NaN`, `POSITIVE_INFINITY`, and `NEGATIVE_INFINITY`.
-An alternative is to make `BigRational` a sealed class with separate subclasses for those.
+This code uses special case handling for non-finite values.
+An alternative would be to make `BigRational` a sealed class with separate subclasses for special cases.
 This would also allow for handling of infinitesimals.
 However, the abstraction bleeds between subclasses.
 It is unclear if a sealed class makes clearer code.

 ### GCD vs LCM

 There are several places that might use LCM (_eg_, dividing rationals).
-This code relies on the factory constructor (`BigRational.new`) to use GCM for reducing rationals to simplest form.
+This code relies on the factory constructor (`valueOf`) for GCM in reducing rationals to simplest form.

+### Continued fractions

+This code chooses a separate class for representation of rationals as continued fractions.

 ## Further reading